AUTHENTICATION GUIDE

 "Oops, I Think I Bought a Fake."
 Now What?

-If You Bought with Buyer Protection
+Buyer Protection

-If you bought from a platform with buyer protection like eBay or PayPal, open a dispute immediately.
-Use the details from this guide to build your case and provide photos showing why the item is a counterfeit.
+If you bought from a platform like eBay or PayPal, open a dispute immediately.
+Use the details from this guide to build your case and provide photos showing why the item is counterfeit.
+A professional authentication certificate can be a major boost for your case.

 Report the Seller